Best daily deals

 Turn off or restrict background app refresh

 Then you can get more granular and enable or disable background app refresh for each installed app.
 For example, the Mail app uses your internet connection and IMAP to check your email service for new emails.
-That can be tweaked, so it uses less data.
+This helps in conserving data and optimizing battery life by preventing unnecessary app refreshes when not in use.

 Turn off any unnecessary features in Location Services